YubicoLabs/fido-openssh-workshop/exercises/keys/README.md

 This means anyone that has access to both the security key and the (unencrypted) key files can sign in on your server.
 Instead of encrypting the key file with a passphrase, let's use user verification.

-User verification is more secure than using a passphrase, as the former is used to authenticate to the security prior to any signing operation, while the latter is used to derive a decryption key to load the private key into memory.
+User verification is more secure than using a passphrase, as the former is used to authenticate to the security key prior to any signing operation, while the latter is used to derive a decryption key to load the private key into memory.
 While the passphrase can be brute-forced, the security key will block when too many PIN attempts have failed.